About Me

 art advocacy /streetkids have a voice / documentary photo exhibit & discussion

-While living in Uganda, Lisa Marie Albert worked with a group of street kids: she taught them to use a camera, and helped them tell their stories visually and through interviews
+While living in Uganda, Lisa Marie Albert worked with a group of street kids: she taught them to use a camera, and helped them tell their stories visually and through interviews.
+What grew from that is both harsh and beautiful.
+This show will present the children's and Lisa's stories: in words, photos and drawings.

-www.CROUG.org, the organization that hosted the workshops in Lira, Uganda where these street kids are able to find food, showers, skills training, and family reconciliation.
+This event is a fundraiser, and a portion of sales will go to Child Restoration Outreach Uganda, www.CROUG.org, the organization that hosted the workshops in Lira, Uganda where these street kids are able to find food, showers, skills training, and family reconciliation.

 Lisa Marie Albert is a documentary photographer, videographer, and multimedia storyteller.
 Her passions include using images and multimedia for raising awareness about health, social, and environmental justice issues and for projects that bring support and education to communities experiencing disparities.
 Past projects have included: disaster relief, homelessness & addictions in the U.S., HIV/AIDS, and cultural vignettes.
 She also teaches photography and storytelling workshops for children and adults.